10 Healthy Juices for Kids With Their Recipes

 5. Carrot, Orange, Pear Juice (COP Juice)

-A juice is power-packed with the goodness of several essential vitamins and minerals such as Vitamin A, C & K, dietary fibre, iron, calcium, etc. This fruit juice for kids not only boasts of essential nutrients, but it tastes awesome, too.
+A juice is power-packed with the goodness of several essential vitamins and minerals, such as Vitamins A, C, and K, dietary fibre, iron, and calcium.
+This fruit juice for kids not only boasts essential nutrients, but it also tastes awesome.

 Ingredients